heroku/canal_lock/README.md

 Releasing a lock is done synchronously, the idea being that if a caller tries to acquire multiple locks one after the other (sequentially), it should be rate-limited in its operations, to protect the lock manager.

-I do not believe it is necessary, however.
+This could become necessary when there are so many requests and locks that the manager cannot keep up with the notifications of "I just locked a thing", "I just released a lock", or "I died, please release my lock".
+Then there is a risk of eventually exploding the manager's mailbox and killing the node.
+A variant of the algorithm could be made asynchronous, but safety was deemed important for this initial version.

-The first step is to identify the highest bucket active (done by looking for `{Key, highest}` in the table).
+In any case, the first step is to identify the highest bucket active (done by looking for `{Key, highest}` in the table).
 Starting with that bucket, the lock counter is incremented atomically by -1 (thus reducing the lock count).
 Four return values are possible:

 1. The number of locks is at below 0.
 This means the bucket was free already.
    Reincrement the value by one (to bring it to 0, even if multiple unlocks